On This Page:

 The commissioners of DEC and the Office of Parks, Recreation & Historic Preservation annually report their land acquisition activities for the preceding calendar year to the governor and appropriate legislative leaders, as required by State Environmental Protection Fund Legislation.

-The reports below document land acquisition activities undertaken using funding from multiple sources such as the Environmental Protection Fund, the Natural Resources Damage Fund, Clean Water/Clean Air Bond Act, Court of Claims, Pittman-Robertson Act Funds and Federal Forest Legacy Funds.
+The report below documents land acquisition activities undertaken using funding from multiple sources such as the Environmental Protection Fund, the Natural Resources Damage Fund, Clean Water/Clean Air Bond Act, Court of Claims, Pittman-Robertson Act Funds and Federal Forest Legacy Funds.

-To view acquisitions prior to these years, visit this open data set.
+To view acquisitions prior to this year, visit this open data set or the Recent Land Acquisitions page.

 Smart Growth